seanhodges1/studios-plot/README.md

 To manage a trimmed down python environment, you need to install more software.
 If you haven't got it already, please install [Anaconda](https://anaconda.com).

+Once anacoda in installed, it is time to set up a minimal environment from which to run the code you pulled down to your machine earlier.

+On Windows, find the "Anaconda3 (64 bit)" folder on the start menu, and select "Anaconda Prompt (Anaconda3)".
+If successful, you will see the following prompt:
+'''
+(base) C:\>
+'''

+From here, enter the following commands to set up our environment